 Shiraz is the birthplace of the ancient Persian civilization.
-Blessed with a moderate climate and easy-going people, it’s also the city of poets, literature, and Persian gardens.
-Shiraz is located in the southwest of Iran and it is home to roughly 2,000,000 inhabitants and the fifth most populous city of Iran.
+Blessed with a moderate climate and hospitable people, it’s also the city of poets and poetry, literature, and Persian gardens.
+Shiraz the capital of Fars province is located in the southwest of Iran and it is home to roughly 2,000,000 inhabitants and the fifth most populous city of Iran.

-It is regarded as one of the oldest cities of ancient Persia, more than 4000 years old and lies in Fars Province.
+It is regarded as one of the oldest cities of ancient Persia, more than 4000 years old.

 In the 13th century Shiraz became a leading center of the arts and letters due to the encouragement of its ruler and the presence of many Persian scholars and artists.
 It was the capital of Persia during the Zand dynasty from 1750 until 1800.